DOdrums/PortfolioProjectThree/README.md

 * Give the new app a name and click "Create new app".
 * Click "Settings".
 * Navigate to the "Config Vars" section and click "Reveal Config Vars"
-* Add KEY: PORT, VALUE: 8000 and CREDS: "the creds of the google sheet" to the config vars section.
+* Add KEY: PORT, VALUE: 8000 and CREDS: "contents of creds.json file" to the config vars section.
-* In the "Buildpacks" Python and Nodejs.
+* In the "Buildpacks" add Python and Nodejs.
 * Under "Deployment Method" click on "GitHub" to get access to your repository.
 * Enable Automatic Deploys" or "Deploy Branch".